MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab04_Incident_Types.md

 ### Task 1 – Connect to the Power platform administration portal

-1. On Virtual machine MIA-BI (unless otherwise specified by your lab hoster), sign in as Student with the password Pa55w.rd.
+1. Sign into the Virtual Machine using the lab instructions provided by the lab hoster (if using).

-2. Outside the VM (in the online lab interface), click Files and choose D365 Credentials.
-This will allocate a Dynamics 365 tenant for you to use in these labs.
-It will display the admin email and password for your tenant.
+2. Outside the VM in the online lab interface click Files and choose D365 Credentials.
+This will allocate a Dynamics 365 365 tenant for you to use in these labs.
+It will display the user email and password for your tenant.

-    You should copy this information to notepad or similar for your reference.
+3. Launch Microsoft Edge from the taskbar.

-3. Navigate in the browser to the Power platform admin portal at
+4. Navigate in the browser to the Power Platform admin portal at https://admin.Powerplatform.microsoft.com.
-    <https://admin.powerplatform.microsoft.com>.
-Use the D365 Credentials you
-    just acquired in the previous step to login.

-4. Go into the left-hand column and expand Admin Centers and click on Dynamics 365.

-5. If prompted to select a trial, select the far-right option to install all applications.

-    - **Note:** If you have already selected your trial in a previous lab exercise, you will be taken to the D365 Administration Center.
-If so, select the **Open** circled arrow button beside “Contoso Production.”

-6. When viewing tiles of all available applications, click on “Field Service” to open your Dynamics 365 instance to the Field Service application.
-You have now entered your Dynamics 365 production environment and are ready to explore the Field Service app.
+5. Sign in using the provided credentials.
+Record the characters before the "@" symbol in your email address - it should be a first name and a last initial.
+These characters will become your "alias" throughout the course.
+Write them down somewhere you'll be able to access throughout the course.

+**Important:** Please be aware that this tenant and the Dynamics 365 organization will be shared with the other students in your classroom, like employees would share a tenant when using the Dynamics 365 instance belonging to their organization.
+Do not use any PII (personally identifiable information) when creating records.
+It is also good practice to use your username prefix (ex., **mollyc**) in front of all records, data, apps, workflows, etc. you create.

+6. Click the button to the left of the **Power Platform admin center** in the top menu to view all available apps.
+Select **Dynamics 365.**

+7. Select the Field Service app from the list.

 Exercise 2 – Create an Incident Type called Printer Installation
 ================================================================

 ### Task 1 –Service Task Types to be used with Incidents:

-1. Using the **Sitemap**, select **Service Task Types** under **Work Order** settings
+1. Using the **Sitemap**, select **Settings

+2. Select  **Service Task Types** under **Work Order** settings

-2. Click the **New** button and enter **Clean Printer Assembly** for the Name.
+3. Click the **+New** button and enter **Clean Printer Assembly** for the Name.

-3. Select **30 Minutes** for the **Estimated Duration.**
+4. Select **30 Minutes** for the **Estimated Duration.**

-4. Click **Save and Close.**
+5. Click **Save and Close.**

-5. Repeat Steps 2 – 4 to add each of the following:
+6. Repeat Steps 2 – 4 to add each of the following:

     1.  **Replace Toner:** *Duration 15 Minutes*

     2.  **Finial Test:** *Duration 15 Minutes*

+### Task 2 - Create a Service Call Work Order Type

+1. Using the **Sitemap**, select **Work Order Types**

+2. Click the **+New** button and enter **Service Call** for the Name.

+3. Set **Incident Required** and **Taxable** to **No**

+4. Click **Save & Close**

-### Task 2 –Create a Service Printer Incident Type
+### Task 3 –Create a Service Printer Incident Type

 1. Using the **Sitemap**, select **Incident Types** under **Work Order** settings.